 - Childcare vouchers – allowable by HMRC under a salary sacrifice scheme and paid out on your behalf.

-- Travel and subsistence expenses – if appropriate and if allowable free of tax.
+- Travel and subsistence expenses – (if allowable and appropriate).
+See Claiming Expenses.

 Method of payment